 There are several important neurovascular structures of the wrist.
 The ulnar nerve and artery are confined within the Guyon canal.

 It is essential to understand the relationship between the tendons and the carpal bones.
 The tendon of the flexor carpi ulnaris virtually engulfs the pisiform in its attachment.
-The close proximity of the flexor carpi radialis to ...
+The close proximity of the flexor carpi radialis to the tubercle of ...